mlrun/mlrun/docs/runtimes/node-affinity.md

 to determine spot or on demand nodes.
 ```

-You can use multiple labels to assign MLRun jobs or Nuclio functions to specific nodes.
+You can use multiple labels to assign MLRun jobs to specific nodes.
 However, when you use multiple labels a logical `and` is performed on the labels.

 ```{admonition} Note